JupiterOne/security-policy-builder/README.md

 is **retained** because the program will use the page ID for each policy to update the Confluence page the next time it is run.

+_We recommend creating a dedicated wiki space for these security policies._

 ## Advanced steps to build and deploy policies

 ### With docker image